overture-stack/prelude/apps/stage/public/docs/03-phaseThree.md

 In this command:

-- `-p generateSongSchema`: Specifies the operation to generate a Song schema
+- `-p SongSchema`: Specifies the operation to generate a Song schema
 - `-f ./data/fileData/file-metadata.json`: Specifies the input metadata description file
 - `-o ./configs/songSchemas/`: Output directory for the generated schema
 - `-n sequencing_experiment`: Names the schema